Bridgewater Associates: Pure Alpha Major Markets

 Under the guidance of then co-CEO Jensen, the firm created the Pure Alpha Major Markets in 2011 with $2.4 billion from existing clients.
 In the summer of 2011, the fund was opened to a group of outside investors who had made a total advance commitment of $7.5 billion.
 At that time, it was reported to be the largest hedge fund launch.
 The fund was established to provide an investment vehicle similar to the company's Pure Alpha fund but with enhanced liquidity by focusing on the major markets such as European bonds.
 The fund's launch brought the company's total assets under management to more than $100 billion.

 Daily Observations

 Daily Observations is a private communication and Bridgewater's flagship product and service.
 It synthesizes Bridgewater's decades of following the markets and offers an alternative perspective on investment trends.
 It has been characterized as comprehensive, with some editions up to 43 pages long.
 It is reportedly read by leaders of central banks and managers of pension funds worldwide and is said to be "one of the most widely forwarded pieces of market analysis" in the industry.
 It is the centerpiece of the company's outreach program and as of 2009 was read by members of the U.S. Treasury and the Executive Office of the Obama administration.

+AIA Labs

+In 2023, Bridgewater created AIA Labs, an internal team focused on using artificial intelligence and machine learning to generate returns in the market.
+In 2024, led by Jensen, Bridgewater created a strategy that uses advanced machine learning, large language models, and other AI tools as the primary engine for investment decision making, while Bridgewater employees remain responsible for risk oversight, data collection, and implementing transactions.